Parents against the vaccine rollout for kids will be heard in court today

 Clinical trials found the Pfizer vaccine was both extremely safe for children and very effective at stopping them from suffering severe Covid symptoms.

-About two thirds of parents surveyed said they would get their kids vaccinated and there has been high demand since the rollout began on Monday January 17.
+About two-thirds of parents surveyed said they would get their kids vaccinated and there has been high demand since the rollout began.

-To date, more than 110,000 children in New Zealand have had their first dose of the Pfizer Covid-19 vaccine.